 TV AND RADIO

 The boys famously featured in Bing Crosby’s final television appearance, his Christmas Show of 1977.
-Since then the boys have appeared on UK television in the Royal Variety Performance, Children in Need, The Pride of Britain Awards, Good Morning Britain, The One Show, Bring the Noise, amongst others, and in Christmas specials with Aled Jones, Bradley Walsh, John Bishop and Michael Bublé.
+Since then the boys have appeared on UK television in the Royal Variety Performance, Children in Need, The Pride of Britain Awards, Good Morning Britain, The One Show, Bring the Noise, and in the 2017 Strictly Come Dancing Christmas Special.
+Other Christmas specials include with Aled Jones, Bradley Walsh, John Bishop and Michael Bublé.
 In 2014 the BBC documentary ‘Messiah from the Foundling Hospital’ featured the boys singing alongside the Gabrieli Consort and Players.
 The choir frequently appears on BBC Radio 2, 3 and 4.

 The choir has appeared on numerous film soundtracks and the boys are experienced studio artists.
 Soundtracks on which the boys can be heard include: